Hot topics

 Detailed reproduction

-When it comes to detailed reproduction of a scene, the more pixels the better.
-This is because you can print larger photos or crop them later and still end up with a pretty good quality image.
+When it comes to a detailed reproduction of a scene, the more pixels the better.
+This is because you can print larger photos or crop them later and still end up with a pretty good-quality image.
 While almost all current smartphones offer excellent quality with the main camera, it is the zoom performance that separates the wheat from the chaff.
 For example, if having powerful zoom is important to you, you should choose a smartphone with two zoom lenses.

 Camera Zoom Comparison